Study Abroad: London Consortium (United Kingdom)

 Each year Chicago-Kent together with six other ABA-approved law schools presents an opportunity to study in London for the spring semester only.
-The program usually runs from January to April.
-Students are responsible for paying tuition to Chicago-Kent and all extra expenses.
+The program traditionally runs from January to April.
+Students are responsible for paying tuition to Chicago-Kent and all additional expenses.
 (An additional fee does apply for this program.
 Please see Dean Sowle's office for details.)
 Approximately six students from each participating school can enroll in the program.
 The students will also have an opportunity to participate in a legal externship while in London.
 Dean Steve Sowle's office coordinates this program, and the application deadline is usually in the first week of September.

 For more information visit www.law.uiowa.edu/academics/london/index.php.